jfd/node-conf/README.md

 ### include(path)

-The keyword `include` imports another DSL script and executes it at current runtime position.
+The keyword `include` imports another config script and executes it in current runtime.
 The `path` argument must be set and should point to the script to include.
 Relative-paths are accepted.

     include("./mime_types.conf")